Bg

 Editor's note

-Most 17 month olds need between 13 - 14 hours of total sleep per day for proper growth and development.
-At this age, pediatric sleep experts recommend children get at least 11 hours of nighttime sleep and 2 - 3 hours of sleep during the day.
+At 17 month olds, we recommend aiming for 13 - 14 hours of total sleep over 24 hours for proper growth and brain development.
+This usually works out to around 10 - 12 hours of nighttime sleep and 2 - 3 hours during the day.

 Here's a quick overview of what you may expect when it comes to 17 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.